-Oversized and sporty bold watches made their entry into the mark many decades ago.
-The ’60s first saw the likes of such big watches, and subsequently goes on to become a huge hit with watch lovers from across the world.
-This paved the way for innovative designs, leading to the creation of Bullhead watches.
+Oversized and sporty bold watches made a mark on the industry decades ago.
+The ’60s first saw the likes of such big watches and non-traditional placement of watch crowns and pushers that tempted watch lovers from across the world that were looking for more contemporary designs.
+This trend paved the way for innovative designs, including the creation of Bullhead watches.

 Bullhead watches have the pushers and crown on top of the dial, as opposed to the side placement.
 The dial, most often, comes with a broader top and narrow bottom to fit the pushers on top.
 These features resemble the face of a bull with two horns, giving it the name, Bullhead watches.

-Originally, luxury brands like Omega, Tissot, and Bulova made Bullhead watches with mechanical chronograph movements.
+Over the years brands such as Tissot and Bulova also made Bullhead watches with mechanical chronograph movements.
 Given the cost involved in manufacturing such watches, brands made them in limited editions.
 However, the exclusivity to own a Bullhead watch made them most sought after by watch enthusiasts from around the world.
 Over time, watchmakers developed affordable versions with automatic or quartz movements.

 Although slightly unconventional in design, watch aficionados believe that Bullhead watches are, in fact, rather comfortable in comparison to watches with side pushes.
 Especially with big dial watches, pushers on the side can easily hurt your wrist or make you feel uncomfortable.
 For all these reasons, Bullhead watches remain in style even today.
 Let’s look at some vintage and new Bullhead watches you can add to your collection.